Molecular-Biophysics-Database/mbdb-model/models/main/README.md

 If a map (object) only contains optional items it should be made into a separate map (object) and included (see below) with and marked by the `required=False` flag.

+**Note!
+For enums** that are being used as includes, they always have to be set to `required=False`!
+This is do to a quirk in how the oarepo schema is turned into the (records) json schema that results in otherwise the overwrites the include's `required=False`.

 ### Namespace items